lb3361/dosfs/README.md

 formats the specified partition.
 Otherwise it formats the entire disk or disk image with a filesystem with or without a partition table.
 Options:
+	-h            :  shows more help
-	-f <filename> :  specifies a device or image file
+	-f <filename> :  specifies a device or image file (required).
 	-p <partno>   :  specifies a partition number (1..4) -s            :  creates a filesystem without a partition table.
 	-F <fs>       :  specifies a filesystem: FAT, FAT32, or EXFAT.